strontic/strontic.github.io/xcyclopedia/library/CoreShell.dll-6F2DD67B6BADC77C3FC34F081B178605.md

 ## Possible Misuse

 *The following table contains possible examples of `CoreShell.dll` being misused.
-While `CoreShell.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `CoreShell.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --